Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Introduction

-Over the last few years, model building attempts coming from intersecting branes (IB's) \cite{lust1}-\cite{sca} have received a lot of attention as it become possible to construct \footnote{In IB's chiral fermions get localized in the open string sector of the theory } - for the first time in string theory - non-supersymmetric (non-SUSY) four dimensional (4D) vacua with only the SM at low energy using intersecting D6-branes \cite{louis2, kokos5, kokos6} from 4D toroidal orientifolds of type IIA.
-We note that constructions with D6-branes intersecting at angles are T-dual to constructions with magnetic deformations (MD) \cite{ang, pra}, even though intersecting D-brane models has not yet been shown to be reproducible by the MD side.
-These IB models have interesting properties like, a stable proton, mass terms for all SM matter and also incorporate right handed neutrinos.
-In this context, vacua based on non-SUSY Pati-Salam GUT constructions (with a stable proton), which break to the SM at low energy, giving masses to all exotics, have been also constructed and analyzed \cite{kokos1}.
+Model building constructions (MBC\rq{}s) in the context of string theory have by far been explored both into the context of open string and heterotic string compactifications where a number of semirealistic have been explored and analyzed \cite{pro1}.
+In the absence of a dynamical principle for selecting a particular string vacuum and simultaneously fix all moduli, the standard lore is to systematically analyze on phenomenological grounds the different string compactifications and trying to derive a miminal supersymmetric vaccum that may contain the Minimal Supersymmetric Standard Model (MSSM) if possible in the presence of a few exotics.
+Moreover, over the last few years, MBC\rq{}s coming from intersecting \footnote{We note that constructions with D6-branes intersecting at angles are T-dual to constructions with magnetic deformations \cite{ang, pra}, even though intersecting D-brane models has not yet been shown to be reproducible by the MD side.} branes (IB's) \cite{lust1}-\cite{sca} have received a lot of attention as it become possible to construct - for the first time in string theory - non-supersymmetric (non-susy) four dimensional (4D) vacua with only the SM at low energy using intersecting D6-branes \cite{louis2},\cite{kokos5}, \cite{kokos6}, \cite{suma} from 4D toroidal orientifolds of type IIA.
+For other attempts to derive the SM from string theory see \cite{othera}.
+In this regard, vacua based on non-SUSY Pati-Salam GUT constructions (with a stable proton), which break to the SM at low energy, giving masses to all exotics, have been also constructed and analyzed \cite{kokos1}.
 All the above models have vanishing RR tadpoles and uncancelled NS-NS tadpoles (coming from the closed string sector), the latter acting as an effective cosmological constant \cite{lust3}.
 On phenomenological grounds the string scale may be at the TeV; however as the D6-branes wrap the whole of internal space and there are no dimensions transverse to all branes, the presence of a TeV scale cannot be explained according to the AADD mechanism \cite{savas}.
-Nevertheless, we note that intersecting brane worlds accommodate nicely the AADD \cite{savas} solution to the gauge hierarchy problem by providing us with the only known string realization of this mechanism, that is toroidal models with large extra dimensions that break only to the SM at low energy (these models have broken supersymmetry).
-The latter models are based on D5-branes intersecting at angles in the compact part of $T^4 \times C/Z_N$ \cite{D5, D51}.
+Nevertheless, we note that intersecting brane worlds accommodate nicely the AADD \cite{savas} solution to the gauge hierarchy problem by providing us with the only known string realization in these backgrounds.
+Non-supersymmetric semirealistic GUTS in $Z_3$ orientifolds of interesting branes have been also analyzed for SU(5) \cite{lust3}.
+Flipped SU(5) GUTS were constructed \cite{nano} and the existence of appropriate Higgses necessary for the correct electroweak breaking to the SM at low energy and the doublet-triplet splitting mechanism has been shown \cite{axe}.
+The SU(5)/flipped SU(5) models are missing perturbatively the up/down quark couplings \footnote{For some attempts to derive the SM with quivers that are missing certain perturbative couplings but not based in a global string construction see \cite{toma}.}